The Girls (1961 film): Sequel

-Release of the Film
+Release

-The premiere of the comedy "The Girls" was held on 7 March 1962 in the Central House of Cinema (DRC) in Moscow.
-At the premiere everyone who participated in making the film came except for the actress Inna Makarova, who played the role of Nadya.
+The film premiered on 7 March 1962 in the Central House of Cinema (DRC) in Moscow.
+At the premiere, everyone who participated in making the film came except for the actress Inna Makarova, who played the role of Nadya.
 She was offended by the fact that in the process of editing, the director removed the scene in which her character, although "she is soon to be twenty-eight, and at this age you will settle for anyone," parts with her bridegroom Ksan Ksanych whom she does not love.

 Soviet authorities described the comedy as "too mundane and slight for the Soviet screen", so a third rental category was assigned to the film.
 But audiences and critics liked the picture immediately and it became one of the leaders of the Soviet film distribution.
 In 1962, the year of the USSR premiere it was seen by almost thirty-five million people.